 What are the staffing requirements for a daycare center and how do I hire and train staff?

 Staffing requirements for a daycare center depend on local regulations and age groups.
-Hiring and training staff involve determining the staff-to-child ratio, recruiting and hiring qualified candidates, providing training and certifications, and continuous supervision and evaluation.
+Hiring and training staff involves determining the staff-to-child ratio, recruiting and hiring qualified candidates, providing training and certifications, and continuous supervision and evaluation.

 How can I be successful in daycare?